aedgar777/maypole-flutter/SETUP.md

 2. Fill in your actual Firebase configuration values in `.env.local`:
     - Get these values from your Firebase Console → Project Settings → General
     - Each platform (Web, Android, iOS) has different configuration values
+    - **Note**: This file is only for local development and is never committed to the repository

 ### 2. Google Services Files